rtshkmr/tp/docs/Testing.md

       e.g. `seedu.address.storage.StorageManagerTest`

     c.
 Hybrids of unit and integration tests.
-These test are checking multiple code units as well as how the are connected together.<br>
+These test are checking multiple code units as well as how they are connected together.<br>

       e.g. `seedu.address.logic.LogicManagerTest`